anders529/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    A relational database is a storage method.
+That allows the linking of data elements based on keys, to group related information.
+    SQL is a query language that allows you to maintain, access and control data through written code.

 - [ ] Why do tables need a `primary key`?

+    Primary keys ensure a unique data set, and allows for referencing specific data elements.
+    The primary keys track inserted records in an incremental fashion.

 - [ ] What is the name given to a table column that references the primary key on another table.

+    Foreign Keys

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+    A many to many relationship is defined by a set of 3 or more tables.
+    An initial table to hold records from a parent set of data.
+A table which contains tertiary information on a many to many basis.
+A table that is used to join the many to many relationship.
+    An example is many customers, can by many products, and the "sales order" table would connect the entities together.

 ## Minimum Viable Product